Modelled Territorial Authority GDP methodology

 Quality control applied to estimates

 Since the original proof of concept in late 2014 for MTAGDP estimates, we have made several presentations and held question and answer discussion sessions with the New Zealand Institute of Economic Research (NZIER) and the Stats NZ's National Accounts team.
-Our Business and Economic Development team has also validated and error-checked results.
+The Domains Team in the Data Service Delivery Unit and its predecessors have also validated and error-checked results.

 Assumptions when using estimates